 I was NOT happy dragging a broken, heavy suitcase around Europe for almost two weeks.
 Do you know how many flights of stairs you encounter?
 Now imagine only spending 2-3 nights in one city then moving on to the next, trying to cram in as much sightseeing as possible.
 Don’t let this happen to you.

-Here are some things to keep in mind when choosing the quality of your suitcase:
+Here are some things to keep in mind when choosing luggage and finding one that will last you:

 Whichever you choose, look for quality–lousy soft luggage can tear and cheap hard cases can crack or break.

 I’ve used both and like the hard shell for regular vacations whereas I use a soft shell bag for long-term travel.

 A broken handle is common when luggage is being thrown around at the airport.
 If you’re budget conscious, choose a two-bar handle that is sturdier than a one-bar in cheap luggage.

 However, if you’re investing in a quality brand, then one handle is okay.
 It will be lighter, too.

 Jacquie Whitt, of Adios Adventure Travel, notes that four wheels glide easier than two.
 The wheels should be high quality, similar to skateboard wheels.
 Hard plastic wheels are more likely to crack or break when dropped.
 (I’ve had this happen while roaming the streets of Paris while hunting for my hotel!)

 Zippers leave luggage susceptible to water damage from rain.
 Opt for hard cases with a latch system to avoid this.
 If you choose a suitcase with zippers, select pulls crafted from tough metal or durable plastic.

 The best way to keep your luggage safe is to have travel insurance to cover a loss.
 Only pack valuables in your carryon luggage if you can keep an eye on it.